Simple DIY Lavender Goat Milk Hand Soap To Start Your Soap Making Journey

 1/4 teaspoon rubbing alcohol

-Instructions to make Lavender Goat Milk Hand Soap:
+How To Make Lavender Goat Milk Soap:

-Toss chopped soap into a medium bowl.
-Place the bowl in the microwave and melt on 30 second intervals, stirring intermittently to avoid burning.
+Toss chopped soap into a medium glass bowl.
+Then place the bowl in the microwave and melt at 30-second intervals, stirring intermittently to avoid burning.
 Remove melted soap promptly from the microwave.

 Yields: 2 soap bars